-The second and third rows contain the Greek designs, engraved in gold, of the finest period, and include some of the best work of this kind that has been discovered.
-Among them are: a pendant in the form of a ram's head, engraved at the back like the bezel of a ring, with a combat between a man-wolf and a lion (from Cyprus); a ring with a scene showing a boy milking a ewe held between the knees of a bearded rustic; a very delicately executed female head; a Victory nailing a shield to a tree to form a trophy; a Victory driving a four-horse chariot; a youth on horseback, charging, executed with great spirit.
+The fourth row includes the Greek designs, engraved in gold, of the finest period, and includes some of the best work of this kind that has been discovered.
+Among them are: a pendant in the form of a ram's head, engraved at the back like the bezel of a ring, with a combat between a man-wolf and a lion (from Cyprus); a ring with Odysseus, preparing to escape from the Cyclops, under the belly of a ram; a very delicately executed female head; a Victory nailing a shield to a tree to form a trophy; a Victory driving a four-horse chariot; an Amazon on horseback, charging, executed with great spirit.